amitaibu/drop_shadow/README.txt

 $Id: INSTALL.txt,v 1.1.4.1 2009/07/24 09:54:53 yhager Exp $

-Drop shadow is a wrapper module around the round shadow jQuery plugin http://plugins.jquery.com/project/DropShadow
+Drop shadow is a wrapper module around the drop shadow jQuery plugin http://plugins.jquery.com/project/DropShadow

 This module also provides an API function that allows adding javascript